 How to Address Invitations for a Single Guest

-Follow The Classic format on the outer envelope.
+If you're using an outer and an inner envelope: Follow the traditional format on the outer envelope.
 On the inner envelope, include the single guest's name along with "and Guest," or include the guest's name on a separate line if you know who they'll bring.

 How to Address Invitations for a Family with Children

-Follow The Classic format on the outer envelope.
+If you're using an outer and an inner envelope: Follow the traditional format on the outer envelope.
 Then, on the inner envelope include the name of the adult(s) in the family as well as the names of each child invited.
 For a more formal invitation use "Master" for boys under 13 and "Miss" for girls under 18.

 How to Address Invitations for a Same-Sex Couple